pypa/packaging.python.org/source/guides/supporting-windows-using-appveyor.rst

-The Appveyor service is a continuous integration service, much like the better-known `Travis`_ service that is commonly used for testing by projects hosted on `Github`_.
+The Appveyor service is a continuous integration service, much like the better-known `Travis`_ service that is commonly used for testing by projects hosted on `GitHub`_.
 However, unlike Travis, the build workers on Appveyor are Windows hosts and have the necessary compilers installed to build Python extensions.